vrhunski/workations-management/README.md

 # 🌍 Workations Management System

 A full-stack application for managing employee workations (work + vacation) with risk assessment based on trip duration.
-Built with Spring Boot, Angular, and PostgreSQL.
+Built with Spring Boot, Angular, and H2 Database.

 ## 📋 Table of Contents